Bifurcated Divorce in San Diego, CA

 Contact Law & Mediation Firm of Klueck & Hoppes, APC

 If you have questions about bifurcation, our divorce attorneys would be happy to review your case.
 Even if bifurcation is not an option, we can discuss other options that are available to you, including mediation and other methods of alternative dispute resolution that can help you resolve your divorce as cooperatively and efficiently as possible.
-We are backed by more than 125 years of experience and numerous glowing testimonials from former clients.
+We are backed by decades of experience and numerous glowing testimonials from former clients.